ioBroker/ioBroker.modbus/README.md

 - Ananas32/64 is a slave simulator (only holding registers and inputs, no coils and digital inputs)
 - RMMS is master simulator
 - mod_RSsim.exe is a slave simulator.
 It can be that you need [Microsoft Visual C++ 2008 SP1 Redistributable Package](https://www.microsoft.com/en-us/download/details.aspx?id=5582) to start it (because of SideBySide error).

+## Todo
+- [ ] Parse files on https://github.com/ioBroker/modbus-templates and allow to import them directly from adapter

 <!--
 	### **WORK IN PROGRESS**